bagisto/bagisto-docs/create_models.md

 }
 ```

-* Now ,make a Folder named as Contracts and inside it create a interface file named as HelloWorld.php
+* Now , make a Folder name it as Contracts and inside it create an interface file named as HelloWorld.php

 * Now, make a repository folder and inside it create a file 'HelloWorldRepository.php' and
 write the model method for repository class and under the method return path of your contract class.